DPZ

 Valuation Analysis: Is DPZ Overvalued?

-Given a positive net income, the primary valuation metric is the P/E ratio.
-The trailing P/E is 23.81x, while the forward P/E is significantly lower at 14.41x, indicating the market expects a substantial earnings recovery in the coming year.
-Compared to sector averages, Domino's trailing P/E of 23.81x trades at a premium; for context, its Price/Sales ratio of 2.90x and EV/EBITDA of 18.04x are also elevated relative to many value-oriented consumer staples, though they may reflect its franchise model's quality.
-Historically, the stock's own trailing P/E has fluctuated significantly, from a low near 19.7x in late 2025 to highs above 39x in early 2022; the current 23.81x sits below the midpoint of its own historical range, suggesting the recent sell-off has priced in some of the near-term pessimism, but it is not at bargain-basement levels seen during past crises.
+Given a positive net income of $181.6 million, the primary valuation metric is the Price-to-Earnings (PE) ratio.
+The trailing PE ratio is 23.81x, while the forward PE is notably lower at 14.92x, indicating the market expects a significant earnings recovery in the coming year.
+Compared to sector averages, Domino's trades at a premium on a Price-to-Sales basis, with a PS ratio of 2.90 versus typical restaurant industry averages often below 2.0x, though its EV/EBITDA of 18.04x is elevated.
+This premium may be challenged given the current growth deceleration and margin pressure.
+Historically, the stock's own trailing PE has fluctuated significantly, from a low around 19.7x in late 2025 to highs above 30x in mid-2024; the current 23.81x is above the recent low but well below historical peaks, suggesting the market has de-rated the stock but may not yet be pricing in a worst-case scenario.

 PE